 Lufthansa is providing “financial support” to relatives of the victims, Spohr said.
 He declined to go into details.

 The families of the two pilots are also in France, Robin said, but they are not in the same place as the passengers’ relatives.

 The bodies of the crash victims will not be released to family members until all DNA identification work has been done – a process likely to last several weeks, he said.

 While some human remains have been recovered, many have not.
 The task is treacherous for search crews working on steep slopes in icy weather.
 Workers were dropped by helicopters and tied together for safety.

 Victims from 18 countries

-was traveling from Barcelona, Spain, to Dusseldorf, Germany, when it crashed Tuesday.
+The doomed flight was traveling from Barcelona, Spain, to Dusseldorf, Germany, when it crashed Tuesday in the French Alps.